Attractor Mechanism and Non-Renormalization Theorem in 6D (1,0) Supergravity

 \begin{flushright} { \ \ \ \ \ } \end{flushright}

 We compute the macroscopic entropy of the supersymmetric rotating dyonic strings carrying linear momentum in 6D (1,0) supergravity with curvature squared corrections.
-Our calculation is based on Sen's entropy function formalism applied to the near horizon geometry of the string solution taking the form of an extremal BTZ$\times S^3$.
-Upon solving the attractor equations, we observe that inclusion of the higher derivative interactions does not modify the $AdS_3$ radius but does reduce the size of the extremal BTZ horizon.
-The extremized entropy function depends also on the horizon value of the dilaton which is not fixed by the attractor equations.
-Therefore, derivation of the entropy must utilize the full-fledged asymptotically flat string solution from which the horizon value of the dilaton can be read off.
+Our calculation is based on Sen's entropy function formalism applied to the near-horizon geometry of the string solution taking the form of an extremal BTZ$\times S^3$.
 The final entropy formula states that the two independent supersymmetric completions of Riemann tensor squared contribute equally to the entropy.
 A further $S^3$ compactification of the 6D theory results in a matter coupled 3D supergravity model in which the quantization condition of the SU(2)$_R$ Chern-Simons level implies the horizon value of the dilaton is not modified by higher derivative interactions beyond supersymmetric curvature squared terms.

 \voffset=-40pt